-It is well known that those who have been emotionally damaged tend to inflict their hurt and pain on other people.
-For example, a large percentage of those who have been sexually abused become the abusers of others; those who suffered under an alcoholic parent often themselves cause their future family to suffer because of their drunken stupors.
+It is an old adage that says, “Hurt people hurt people.”
+Those who have been emotionally damaged tend to inflict their hurt and pain on other people.
+For example, a large percentage of those who have been sexually abused become the abusers of others.
+Those who suffered under an alcoholic parent often cause their future family to suffer because of their drunken stupors.

 Until we as a church deal with the whole person as shown in 1 Thessalonians 5:23 our congregations will be filled with people who are spiritually gifted but act like emotional infants.
-As in other words, the church must deal with emotional health and not just spiritual health and power.
+The church must deal with emotional health and not just spiritual health and power.

 The following are common traits hurt people display in their interactions with others.